Stropharia ambigua

-Stropharia ambigua, sometimes known as the questionable Stropharia, is a saprotrophic agaric mushroom, commonly fruiting in leaf litter and wood chips in the Pacific Northwest.
+Stropharia ambigua, sometimes known as the questionable Stropharia or ambiguous stropharia, is a saprotrophic agaric mushroom, commonly fruiting in leaf litter and wood chips in the Pacific Northwest.
+Its edibility is debated.

 Description

 The cap is 3 to 15 cm broad, obtuse to convex, becoming flat or uplifted in age; it has a smooth surface, is slimy when moist, and yellowish.
 The edge may have bits of white veil hanging from it.
 The flesh is white, thick, and soft.
 The gills are pale gray and gradually darkens to purplish-gray or purplish-black.
 The gills occasionally pull away from the stipe with age.

-The stipe is 6 to 18 cm long, 1–2 cm wide and is stuffed or hollow.
+The stipe is 6 to 18 cm long, 1–2 cm wide, and is stuffed or hollow.
 It may have bits of white veil hanging from it and, less commonly, a brittle ring.
 The veil is soft and white.
 The spore print is dark purplish to nearly black.
 The species fruits in the spring and fall.
 It does not have a volva.
 The species has been said to taste like old leaves.